 - Some states may require that students are both selected AND perform in their All-State.
 Students must follow the directive of their individual state MEA with regard to participation.

 - Students who fail to comply with their individual state requirements will not be eligible to participate in the NAfME All-National Honor Ensembles program.

-You are required to upload an unedited and unaccompanied video performing the required repertoire for your instrument or voice part.
-Please find repertoire requirements below.
+- You are required to upload an unedited and unaccompanied video performing the REQUIRED REPERTOIRE for your instrument or voice part.

-There is the option of uploading an additional 2 minute video.
+- There is an option to upload an additional 2-minute video for Concert Band, Symphony Orchestra and Mixed Choir.
 This may be a piece of your choosing and may be accompanied or unaccompanied.
-You could use this opportunity to demonstrate proficiency on an auxiliary instrument.
-The second video is not required.
+A clock or stop watch must be visible.
+You could use this opportunity to demonstrate proficiency on your instrument.
+This second video is not required.

-Wind and Brass Instruments are automatically considered for Concert Band and Symphony Orchestra.
+- Woodwinds, Brass, and Percussion are automatically considered for both Concert Band and Symphony Orchestra.